Student Conduct Process

 Student Conduct Records

-All student conduct files will be maintained for seven (7) years after the most recent recorded incident.
+All records pertaining to a specific incident will be maintained for seven (7) years after the date of the incident.
 These student conduct records are destroyed at the end of the appropriate time period.
-Records pertaining to students who are suspended or expelled will be maintained permanently.
+If a student is suspended or expelled from the University, their entire conduct record will be maintained permanently.

 Transcript Notations

-If a student is held responsible for a violation of the Student Code of Conduct which may also constitute a crime of violence, as defined by the Clery Act, the student's transcript will include the following notation:
+Pursuant to NYS Education Law Article 129-B, if a student is held responsible for a violation of the Student Code of Conduct which may also constitute a crime of violence, including, but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act, the student's transcript will include the following notation:

 Transcript Notation Review